 1/2 cup milk

-1 vanilla bean or 2 teaspoons pure vanilla extract
+1 vanilla bean (2 inch long and split lengthwise with a knife) or 2 teaspoons pure vanilla extract

 Chocolate-covered coffee beans, for garnish